Government Finance: State Government

 Rainy Day Fund and Education Stability Fund

-Established in 2007, the Oregon Rainy Day Fund is essentially a savings account for state government.
-Withdrawals can be made only if at least one of three requirements is met: a decline in statewide employment, a projected budgetary shortfall, or declaration of a state of emergency plus a three-fifths vote of the members of both houses.
+Established in 2007, the Oregon Rainy Day Fund is, essentially, a savings account for state government.
+Withdrawals can be made only if at least one of three requirements is met: a decline in statewide employment, a projected budgetary shortfall, or declaration of a state of emergency.
+In addition, at least three-fifths of the Senate and the House must approve the withdrawal.
 Given the economic conditions in 2009 and 2010, the fund needed to be used.
-The fund balance is expected to be $61.7 million at the end of the current biennium.
+The fund balance is expected to be $210.7 million at the end of the current biennium.

 State Spending Limit